msb5pe/Messaging-App/README.md

 ## Client Commands

-**message <user> <message> ** - Send <message> to <user> through the server.
+**message**  <user> <message> - Send <message> to <user> through the server.
 If the user is online then deliver the message immediately, else store the message for offline delivery.
 If <user> has blocked A, then a message saying that A has been blocked.
 If user is not listed in credentials file, then error message is displayed.

-**broadcast <message> ** - User A sends <message> to all users except A and users who have blocked A. Informs A that message couldn't be sent to some users.
+**broadcast** <message> - User A sends <message> to all users except A and users who have blocked A. Informs A that message couldn't be sent to some users.

+**whoelse** - Displays list of all users currently online.

+**whoeelsesince** <time> - Dsiplays list of all users currently online, and those who were logged on since a certain time ago, including users that may currently be offline.

+**block** <user> - Blocks <user> from sending messages or broadcasts to user A. If user is already blocked or does not exist, appropriate error message is displayed.

+**unblock** <user> - Unblocks <user>.
+If user is not blocked or does not exist, appropriate error message is displayed.

+**logout** - Logs user A out.